 - Ineffective Assistance of Counsel

-A criminal appeal may be handled by the original defense lawyer, or a defendant may wish to hire a new attorney.
+The appeal process may be handled by the original legal representation, or a defendant may wish to hire an attorney that specializes in criminal appeals.
 Obviously, if the grounds for appeal is ineffective assistance of counsel, a new appellate lawyer is warranted; however, in any case, a defendant may wish to have his or her appeal represented by an attorney with a fresh outlook on the case.
 If you have been wrongfully convicted or unfairly sentenced, it is important to contact an Oklahoma criminal appeals lawyer quickly--you have only a limited time to file your notice of appeal.
-Click here to find out more and to submit a confidential case review form.